 One of the most popular methods of positive reinforcement training is clicker training.
 Clicker training is a reward-based training technique which uses a clicker tool that makes a sound to mark the moment when a dog exhibits a desirable behavior.
 Once the behavior is noted and the clicker pushed, the trainer then gives their dog a reward, thereby creating a positive association with the sound and behavior.
 Clickers are generally effective, although some anxious dogs may not prefer the sound of the click, so be sure to observe how your dog is responding and continue only if it doesn't seem to be causing stress.

-What if positive reinforcement training isn't working?
+What if I feel that positive reinforcement training isn't working?

 First, make sure the reward you're using is worth working for.
-If you're using food but it doesn't seem to be gauging much interest you may need to up the ante to something really high value — small bits of deli slices, meatballs, and bits of cheese are popular rewards for food motivated dogs.
+If you're using food but it doesn't seem to be gauging much interest, you may need to up the ante to something really high value — small bits of deli slices, meatballs, and bits of cheese are popular rewards for food motivated dogs!

 - Preventative Vet: Dog Training Aversives: What are they and why you should avoid them